Welcome to Beaumont Primary

 When we discuss any behaviours and actions, we make links back to the rights to support pupils in being able to express their rights and the rights of others.
 The embedded use of the rights has empowered our children to understand their own rights and the ways they support the rights of others by making good choices.

 We teach without pre-conceptions so that children can show us what they can do, not what we think they can do.
-We assume they can and find the ways to help them.
-It takes patience, dedication and belief.
-We must believe that they can achieve; provide the right climate and they will.
+We assume they can and find the ways to help them with boundless patience patience, dedication and belief.

 Our academy has a vibrant and diverse school community and we want all of our pupils to be proud of themselves and who they are, whilst having the highest standards of respect and understanding for each other.
 Our children are role models who already make positive contributions to society and we have been very proud of the way they have represented us since we opened.
 We have a very supportive parent community and believe our relationships with our families is key to our success.
 Parents have many opportunities to be a part of their child’s learning journey from the daily early morning drop in sessions to workshops, family learning afternoons, celebration assemblies and regular homework projects.